aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 - Additional storage charges for copies are not included in the above estimates.
 - Athena charges can be expected to scale with objects in the inventory.
 - Following the [simple demo](#simple-demo) costs $1.
 - In testing, deleting 100 million delete markers incurred $36 in Lambda charges.
-S3 DELETE operations are not charged.
+Lambda compute time is higher for COPY than DELETE operations, and scales with object size.
+- 'Copy to Bucket' mode copies every object (that was current at the timestamp) using S3 Batch Operations and Lambda.
+Cross-region copies will incur cross-region data transfer charges, and the lower throughput may increase Lambda compute time.
+- S3 does not charge for DELETE operations.

 ## Prerequisites